River Orchy: Geography

-The falls of the Orchy are about 7 mi from Dalmally, and are about 20 ft in height, forming almost a sheer drop.
+The falls of the Orchy are roughly 7 mi from Dalmally, and are about 20 ft in height, forming an almost sheer drop.
 On the right bank, a salmon stair or ladder has formed in the rock, going round the falls, enabling salmon to ascend.
 There are three significant falls: Eas Urchaidh ("the Falls of Orchy"), Easan Dubha ("Black Falls"), and Eas a' Chathaidh, as well as rapids such as "Chicken Chute", "Sheep Trolley Gorge", "Sore Tooth", "Roller Coaster", "Witches Step", and "The End of Civilisation".